2016 Atatürk Airport attack: Casualties

-48 people (including the three attackers) were killed, and more than 230 people were injured.
+48 people (including the three attackers) were killed and more than 230 people were injured.
 Many of the victims were Turkish nationals, but people of other nationalities were also among the dead.

 Aftermath

 Following the attack, all departure flights were suspended, but the arrival flights remained operational for some time until they were diverted.
-According to Flightradar24, most of the Istanbul-bound flights diverted to either Izmir or Ankara.
+According to Flightradar24, most of the Istanbul-bound flights diverted to either İzmir or Ankara.
 Following the attack the FAA suspended all Turkish flights into and out of the United States for about five hours, allowing only the 10 flights that were already in the air during the attack to land in the U.S. All the flights suspended were Turkish Airlines flights.
 It is believed that between 8 and 14 aircraft from numerous airlines were at the terminal during the attack, none of the aircraft were ever in danger nor were any of them damaged during the attack.

 A broad media blackout was imposed by the state shortly after the attack banning "all news, interviews, and visuals regarding the incident" in "any written and visual media, digital media outlets, or social media."
 Independent internet monitoring group Turkey Blocks reported that social networks Twitter and Facebook were slowed to the point of being unusable at 1:06 am on 29 June, approximately three hours after the attack.

 In the initial hours after the attack, several airports in the world stepped up their security.
 In the United States, security was tightened at major international airports, including John F. Kennedy International Airport and LaGuardia Airport in New York, and Hartsfield–Jackson International Airport in Atlanta, the busiest airport in the world.
 Officials stated that there were no credible threats to major airports in the U.S. In Indonesia, security at major international airports, such as Soekarno - Hatta International Airport in Jakarta, was tightened.
 Indonesian Transportation Minister Ignasius Jonan stated that the security status in every airport in Indonesia was alerted to yellow, meaning that an attack in airport was "likely".
 He also added that major seaports in Indonesia also tightened their security.
 In India, the security in several major airports, such as Chhatrapati Shivaji International Airport in Sahar was beefed up; security was also stepped up at the Taj Mahal Palace Hotel in Colaba, one of the sites of the 2008 Mumbai attacks.
 Security in Kolkata's Netaji Subhash Chandra Bose Airport was also tightened.

 In social media, the hashtag #PrayForTurkey became popular.
 By 29 June, it had been used more than 300,000 times on Twitter, by people wanting to show solidarity with Turkey and the victims.
 Several photos went viral in response to the attack, such as an older meme by Le Monde cartoonist Plantu which drew a parallel with the suffering caused by terror attacks in Belgium and France.
 Taxis took wounded people to the nearest hospital.